 According to orthodox Jewish people and Hebrew Bible, the First Temple was constructed by Solomon, the then King.
 This was also known as Solomon’s Temple and it dates back to the 10th century B.C.
 This Temple was the centre of orthodox Jewish belief and ancient Judaism.
 The Temple stood for around 400 years until Nebuchadnezzar and the Babylonians destroyed it in 586 BC.

 There was a Second Jewish Temple built over the first one.
 Construction started in 537 BC and was completed in 516 BC.
 This Temple too was destroyed, by the Romans.
 In 19 BC, King Herod started the renovation with a vision of a grander Temple.
 However as soon as the complex was complete it was razed to the grounds by the Romans.
 After the destruction of the Second Temple, all Jews have included a prayer for the construction of the Third Jewish Temple in their daily prayers.
-(Source).
+(Source has left the Internet).

 In that the first temple was built to house and protect the Ark of the Covenant, a question can be raised as to what Orthodox and other Jews will do to deal with this.
 There are some who claim that the Ark is buried under the ruins of the Second Temple: